 While most roadways are shared by cyclists and motorists alike, the relationship is not always a harmonious one.
 Whether it is due to a misconception of the rules of the road or the blatant malfeasance of one of the parties involved, when an accident occurs between a motorist and a cyclist, the resulting damages can be devastating.

-If you or someone you dearly love sustains severe physical injuries in a bicycle accident, the at-fault party responsible for causing the accident could be held liable for damages.
+If you or someone you dearly love sustains severe physical injuries in a bicycle accident, the at-fault party responsible for causing the accident could be held liable for damages through a detailed personal injury claim.
 For more information on the remedies available for those injured in a cyclist-related accident, reach out to speak with a qualified Birmingham bicycle accident lawyer today.

 Injuries Frequently Sustained in Cyclist Collisions